-The Catholic Church's teaching requires that any use of force be proportionate and discriminate; it must not produce more harm than good, and must respect noncombatant immunity and protect civilians.
+The Catholic Church's teaching requires that any use of force be proportionate and discriminate.
+It must not produce more harm than good and must respect noncombatant immunity and protect civilians.
 The Church has long opposed the use of nuclear weapons, especially against non-nuclear threats, and the development of new nuclear weapons.
-While possession of a minimal nuclear capability may deter the use of nuclear weapons by others, the Church urges that nuclear deterrence be replaced with concrete measures of disarmament based on dialogue and multilateral negotiations.
+The Church urges that nuclear deterrence be replaced with concrete measures of disarmament based on dialogue and multilateral negotiations.
 The following quotes explore Catholic teaching on nuclear weapons.
 The quotes are from:

-- Peace on Earth (Pacem in Terris), Blessed Pope John XXIII's 1963 encyclical, which offers a fundamental framework for building a just peace through the creation of a political order that serves the common good, defined in terms of the protection and promotion of human rights. - The Church in the Modern World (Gaudium et Spes), the 1965 Pastoral Constitution by the Second Vatican Council which reflects on issues facing our world, such as the arms race, in the light of our faith. - The Challenge of Peace, the 1983 Pastoral Letter on War and Peace by the Catholic bishops of the United States.
-This letter offered criteria for applying Catholic teaching to our own situation and U.S. nuclear policy. - The Harvest of Justice is Sown in Peace, a 1993 statement by the United States Catholic bishops on peacemaking in a post-Cold War world. - World Day of Peace messages, issued since 1968, when Pope Paul VI called on all people of the world to together celebrate the "Day of Peace" on January 1.
+- Peace on Earth (Pacem in Terris), St. John XXIII's 1963 encyclical, offers a fundamental framework for building a just peace through the creation of a political order that serves the common good. - The Church in the Modern World (Gaudium et Spes), the 1964 Pastoral Constitution by the Second Vatican Council, reflects on issues facing our world, such as the arms race, in the light of our faith. - The Challenge of Peace, the 1983 Pastoral Letter on War and Peace by the U.S. Catholic Bishops, offers criteria for applying Catholic teaching to U.S. nuclear policy. - The Harvest of Justice is Sown in Peace, a 1993 statement by the U.S. Catholic Bishops on peacemaking in a post-Cold War world. - The World Day of Peace Message from Pope Benedict XVI for January 1, 2009, addresses nuclear weapons. - Address at the Atomic Bomb Hypocenter Park (Nagasaki) and Address at the Peace Memorial (Hiroshima) on November 24, 2019, by Pope Francis reiterates Catholic teaching on nuclear weapons in our day. - Statement on Nuclear Disarmament, by United States Conference of Catholic Bishops' (USCCB) Committee on International Justice and Peace, February 14, 2020, affirms the efforts of Pope Francis to address the nuclear threat.

 "Justice, right reason, and the recognition of man's dignity cry out insistently for a cessation to the arms race.
 The stockpiles of armaments which have been built up in various countries must be reduced all round and simultaneously by the parties concerned.
-Nuclear weapons must be banned. ...
-Everyone must sincerely cooperate....
-But this requires that the fundamental principles upon which peace is based in today's world be replaced by an altogether different one, namely, the realization that true and lasting peace among nations cannot consist in the possession of an equal supply of armaments but only in mutual trust." - Pope John XXIII, Peace on Earth, nos.
-112, 113
+Nuclear weapons must be banned....
+Everyone must sincerely cooperate ...
+But this requires that the fundamental principles upon which peace is based in today's world be replaced by an altogether different one, namely, the realization that true and lasting peace among nations cannot consist in the possession of an equal supply of armaments but only in mutual trust." - St. John XXIII, Peace on Earth (Pacem in Terris), nos.
+112-113

 "The horror and perversity of war is immensely magnified by the increase in the number of scientific weapons.
 For acts of war involving these weapons can inflict massive and indiscriminate destruction, thus going far beyond the bounds of legitimate defense. ...
 Any act of war aimed indiscriminately at the destruction of entire cities or extensive areas along with their population is a crime against God and man himself.
-It merits unequivocal and unhesitating condemnation. ...
+It merits unequivocal and unhesitating condemnation....
 Scientific weapons, to be sure, are not amassed solely for use in war.
 Since the defensive strength of any nation is considered to be dependent upon its capacity for immediate retaliation, this accumulation of arms, which increases each year, likewise serves, in a way heretofore unknown, as a deterrent to possible enemy attack.
-Many regard this as the most effective way by which peace of a sort can be maintained between nations at the present time." - Second Vatican Council, The Church in the Modern World, no. 80, 81
+Many regard this as the most effective way by which peace of a sort can be maintained between nations at the present time."

+- Second Vatican Council, The Church in the Modern World (Gaudium et Spes), nos.
+80, 81